 In the event of graffiti or other extraneous markings occurring, the Permittee shall remove or cover said markings, drawings, or signage within 48 hours of such notification, weather permitting.
 Paint utilized in covering such markings shall be of a color that matches, as closely as possible, the color of the adjacent surfaces.

 PROJECT SITE-SPECIFIC CONDITIONS

-19. This grant shall authorize Lot No. 3 to have an average lot width and street frontage width of 46 feet.
+19. This grant shall authorize Lot No. 3 to have an average lot width 46 feet.